okpalaChidiebere/react-native-sunshine-app/README.md

 To build Apps, i like to use EAS Build.
 With EAS build, you can easily share your app with Stakeholders.
 Read [this](https://docs.expo.dev/eas-update/getting-started/) and [this](https://www.youtube.com/watch?v=3RCahcMlsBY).
 An example of an apk build for android can look like `eas build -p android --profile preview` When the build is done, you get a link where you can download the apk file fro your expo account

 - Make sure you have `eas` cli installed .
-Confirm this by running `eas -v`.
-If not install it by running `npm i -g eas-cli`
+Confirm this by running `npx eas-cli -v`.
+If it is not installed or the current version is outdated, the that command will install the latest version.
+Confirm this by running `npm list -g` Look at this [issue](https://github.com/expo/eas-cli/issues/1075#issuecomment-1859557087)
 - Some expo packages are necessary to be installed to use for EAS.
 Install `npx expo install expo-updates expo-dev-client`.
 You will have to install `expo-constants` too if you want to add push notifications to your app. `expo-constants` helps you reference config values from `app.json` or `app.config.ts` file
 - Make sure you are [authenticated](https://docs.expo.dev/more/expo-cli/#authentication) into your expo cli.
 If you are logged into your expo cli, eas can easily pull in credentials from there.
 To confirm you are logged into expo run `npx expo whoami`.
 If you are not logged, run `npx expo login -u YOUR_USERNAME -p YOUR_PASSWORD` .
 To confirm that eas is logged in run `eas whoami`.
 The eas and expo cli usernames account usually should match
 - Run `eas update:configure`